 - Provide Context: When they appear to connect the context of the previous sentence, they offer the context of the present passage.

-- Transition Smoothly: These types of words create a bridge between different contexts to make sure a logical reading experience.
+- Transition Smoothly: These types of words create a bridge between different contexts to ensure a logical reading experience.

-Transition is a form of words that are used to connect and bridge two passages while maintaining the relativity and fluency.
-For instance, for examples, in addition, and such as are some of the examples of such word types.
+Transition is a form of words that are used to connect and bridge two passages while maintaining relevance and fluency.
+For instance, for examples, in addition, and such as are some of the examples of such words.

-When you use figures of speech in your writing, whether a simile, personification, metaphor, or hyperbole, readers can imagine your writing on a canvas as a painting.
-For example, you can use As, Like, Just Like, and similar phrases to dedicate your writings to make vivid imagery.
+When you use figures of speech in your writing, whether a simile, personification, metaphor, or hyperbole, readers can imagine your writing as painting.
+For example, you can use As, Like, Just Like, and similar phrases to dedicate your writing to make vivid imagery.

 30+ Powerful Words to Start a Paragraph in Categories